Same Reality, Different Perspective

 I think there's much to be spiritually gleaned from this chef's earthly revelation.

 Consider for a moment the history of the Children of Israel prior to the exploration of Canaan, described for us in the thirteenth chapter of Numbers (a book I've found myself in a lot lately).
 Even though God's faithfulness, goodness, mercy, grace and provision had been continuously bestowed upon His people (along with every other attribute He perfectly possesses), His children consistently struggled with having the right perspective.
-They consistently succumbed to a flesh-driven point of view of their present-day environment.
+They consistently succumbed to a flesh-driven point of view of their present-day situation.
 And more times than not, they lost touch with reality—not earth's reality, of course, but Heaven's.

-What was was forfeited because of it!
+Oh, what was forfeited because of it!

-There's no denying that God's people had a history of being in the midst of undesirable facts: Egypt.
+There's no denying that God's people had a history of experiencing a fair share of undesirable realities: Egypt.
 Pharoah.
 Bondage.
 The Red Sea.
 The desert.
 No food.
 No water.
 Enemies all around.
-However, in spite of these very real, very hard truths, there was the Creator of All.
-The Living God.
+However, in spite of these very real, very hard matters, there was the Creator of All in their midst.
+The Living God going behind them and before them.
 And out of all the people of the earth, He had chosen them to be His treasured possession.
-Yes, throughout their earthly sojourn, there were the undeniable realities of their circumstances; but even more so, there was the overarching, overseeing, overpowering reality of their faithful, provisional God who had declared His covenant promises over their lives.

-Yet, in spite of the up-close evidence of God's awe and majesty, which they repeatedly experienced and benefited from, they—more often than not—didn't focus on the right things.
-Their perspective, all too often, was skewed by what they saw with earthly eyes and unfaithful hearts.
+Yet, in spite of the up-close evidence of God's awe and majesty and fatherly goodness, which they repeatedly experienced and benefited from, they frequently did not focus on the right things.
+Their perspective, all too often, was skewed by what they saw with earthly eyes and believed with oscillating hearts.
+So when the time arrived to explore Canaan, the majority just couldn't bring themselves to trust the Almighty or believe that He would do what He'd already declared.

-Truth had been pushed aside by lies.
+Truth declared had been shoved aside by deception.

 May this not be true of me.